 We typically think of showers with a single shower nozzle mounted on an arm slightly above head high.
 Many shower heads are marvels of engineering that allow every kind of water flow from a slight mist to needles that will almost cut rock and everything in between.
 The multi-flow showerhead, however, has been upstaged by the multi-nozzle shower head which has all these same features but with two or more nozzles in one head.
-What all shower heads have in common is that the water flow from the head cannot exceed 2.5 gallons per minute (gpm), as required by the Federal Energy Act.
-Here multiple heads have the advantage because they can each produce 2.5 gpm, a large gap in the Energy Act that needs to be plugged when Congress gets over acting like children and gets back to work.
+What all showerheads have in common is that the water flow from the head cannot exceed 2.5 gallons per minute (gpm), as required by the Federal Energy Act.
+Here multiple heads have the advantage because they can each produce 2.5 gpm, a large gap in the Energy Act that needs to be plugged when Congress gets over acting like a kindergarten class and gets back to work.

 Designers have done wonders with mixing air into the shower flow so that the shower feels like you are getting more water — but you never get more than 2.5 gpm.
 To legally get more water flow, you have to add more showerheads.
 Many showers now feature both a fixed shower head and a hand shower.
 Showers heads can be installed in the ceiling and walls, and shower towers contain up to a dozen different shower heads for that complete showering experience.
 Many towers are designed to be retrofitted to existing showers.
 One of the good effects of the federal restriction on shower water flow is that a modern shower uses less water than an average bath.
 For more on water saving, see Saving Household Water.

 Bathtubs are probably the most durable household plumbing fixture.
 Many stay in use for over 100 years — some are now nearly 150 years old.
 Nearly every home has at least one, many more than one.
 The tub may be supplemented by a stand-alone shower or whirlpool but at least one basic bathtub is virtually required in every American home.